RobMeades/DMUClass116/README.md

 ![Bowing](pics_for_readme/asa_bowing_base.jpg)

-I printed the body sections in white ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they are relatively sparse in detail.
+I printed the body sections in natural ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they are relatively sparse in detail.
 Printing body sections 1 to 5 for a single DMU unit took around 50 hours on my Prusa 3D printer.
 Use a long-nosed pliers to break the supports away from the finished print; if they don't budge easily then cut away the parts closest to the body with a sharp knife first.
 Take particular care with `body_motor_open_second_*_section_2.blend` which includes rather a large amount of support material, and `body_motor_open_second_*_section_1.blend` which is quite thin in the cab door area.

 ## `body_roof_former.blend`
-This is used to mould the 0.5 mm thick plastic sheet that goes on the roof of the DMU under heat.
+This is used to mould the 0.5 mm thick plastic sheet that goes on the roof of the DMU.
 Place it on its flat end on the heat bed, just like the body sections.
-I printed it in polycarbonate at 0.2 mm resolution for maximal thermal resistance but printing in ABS or ASA would probably also do the trick.
+I printed it in polycarbonate at 0.2 mm resolution for maximal thermal resistance.
 You will need five of these to mould an entire roof.

 ## `corridor_joiner.blend`
 The corridor joiner, simply to be glued onto the origami part, see below.
 Print at 0.15 mm resolution in black ASA.

 ## `seats.blend`
-Passenger seats; print in white ASA, as they come, at 0.1 mm resolution, no supports required, though depending on how much you trust the adhesion of ASA on your heatbed you might wish to get your slicer to add a brim.
+Passenger seats; print in natural ASA, as they come, at 0.1 mm resolution, no supports required, though depending on how much you trust the adhesion of ASA on your heatbed you might wish to get your slicer to add a brim.
 No finishing is required aside from a quick rough filing of the horizontal part of the seat surface since the ribs of the 3D print otherwise match those of the cloth.
 The number of seats of each type that need to be printed for each coach are as follows:

 * motor open second: 7 off 3-seater double, 7 off 2-seater double, 4 off 3-seater single, 6 off 2-seater single,
 * motor open second brake: 5 off 3-seater double, 5 off 2-seater double, 3 off 3-seater single, 3 off 2-seater single,
 * trailer composite:  7 off 3-seater double, 7 off 2-seater double, 4 off 3-seater single, 8 off 2-seater single.

 ## `partitions.blend`
 The internal partitions.
 There are three sorts: the front and read side of the passenger compartment divider and the driver's compartment divider.
-They should be printed at 0.15 mm resolution in white ASA, no supports required, just make sure to lie them with the flat side against the heat plate (each partition has only one flat side).
+They should be printed at 0.15 mm resolution in natural ASA, no supports required, just make sure to lie them with the flat side against the heat plate (each partition has only one flat side).

 ## `dmu_library.blend`
 This file is a collection of the various component parts I used in creating all of the above: the jigsaw pattern, body template, un-cut chassis sides, various punches for windows/hinges/door-stops etc.  Not to be printed in itself, just a useful repository of tools.